• Home

 Omron Blood Pressure Monitor

-One of my clients had a stroke a couple of years ago and she’s still recovering.
-She was only in her late 50’s at the time.
+A friend had a stroke several years ago and it took her years to recover.
+She was only in her late 50s at the time.
 For a while, we weren’t sure she’d make it.
-Fortunately, she survived but regularly goes to physical therapy to gain back her mobility and strength because she was partially paralyzed.
-The scary thing was, she was in good health and seemingly fit before it happened.
+She survived but it took much physical therapy to gain back her mobility and strength because she was partially paralyzed.
+What is puzzling is that she was in good health and seemingly fit before it happened.

 Omron Healthcare’s Mission

 “Going for Zero” is Omron Healthcare’s mission to eliminate strokes and heart attacks.
-They are educating the public about the importance of blood pressure monitoring because it’s a key factor to prevent stroke.
-They also emphasize living a healthy lifestyle.
+It is educating the public about the importance of blood pressure monitoring because it’s a key factor to prevent stroke.
+It also emphasizes living a healthy lifestyle.

 4 ways to regulate your blood pressure and keep it at bay